jaeyk/ethnic-media-911-shock/README.md

 ## Motivation

 As Andrew Ng said, [artificial intelligence, especially machine learning, is the new electricity](https://www.youtube.com/watch?v=21EiKfQYZXc).
 Yet, compared to the industry, the impact of machine learning has been relatively marginal in the social sciences.
 One reason for this is that most machine learning applications focus on prediction tools and have little to do with explaining the causal relationship between two variables, X and Y (causal inference).
-However these relationships are what many social scientists deeply care about for making sound recommendations for policy or behavioral changes.
+However, these relationships are what many social scientists deeply care about, as they are useful for making sound recommendations for policy or behavioral changes.
 In this context, I co-developed this project with Andrew Thompson to demonstrate **how machine learning can help create critical data for causal inference**.
 We hope that this project draws more social scientists to machine learning and AI.

+​

 ## Research Design